manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

 Modifer `.task()` allows you to use the `async/await` directly to perform asynchronous work.
 While `.onAppear()` is an older modifier that can only run synchronous code, you need to use `Task` or `DispatchQueue` to bridge to async code.

+`.task()` is automatically canceled when the view disappears, helping with memory management.

 ```swift
 struct ContentView: View {
   @State var text: String = "Loading..."